TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/GeneralRules/Index.rst

 All "general rules" for a system administrator also apply for a TYPO3 integrator.
-One of the most important rules is to change the username and password of the "admin" account immediately after a TYPO3 system was handed over from a system administrator to an integrator, if not already done.
+One of the most important rules is to change the username and password of the "admin" account immediately after a TYPO3 CMS system was handed over from a system administrator to an integrator, if not already done.
 The same applies to the Install Tool password, see below.